ramakay/claude-organizer/README.md

 ❌ **Won't slow you down** - runs asynchronously after file operations ❌ **Won't delete files** - cleanup folder is for organization, not automatic deletion

+## ⚠️ Important Disclaimer

+**USE AT YOUR OWN RISK**: Claude Organize moves files in your project.
+While it has extensive safety measures and skip patterns, you should:

+- ✅ **Always use version control** (Git) before enabling
+- ✅ **Test in a safe environment** first
+- ✅ **Review the organization log** at `docs/organization-log.json`
+- ✅ **Keep backups** of important projects

+**This tool is provided "as is" without warranty of any kind.** The authors are not responsible for any data loss or project disruption.
+By using this tool, you accept full responsibility for its effects on your files.

 ## About The Project

 Claude Organize is an intelligent document organization system that automatically categorizes and organizes your markdown files and shell scripts as you work with Claude Code.
 It uses AI to understand the content of your files and places them in appropriate directories, keeping your project structure clean and organized.